Pastors, Staff, and Leadership

 Steve Estes, Senior Pastor

-Steve Estes grew up in Baltimore, Maryland, and began attending CEFC in 1979 while completing M.Div. and Th.M. degrees at Westminster Theological Seminary in Philadelphia.
-His previous studies included Columbia International University and the American Institute of Holy Land Studies, Jerusalem.
+Steve Estes grew up in Baltimore, Maryland, and began attending CEFC in 1979 while completing M.Div. and Th.M. degrees at Westminster Theological Seminary in Philadelphia, and previously studied at Columbia International University.
 In 1987 he was called as CEFC's senior pastor.
 Steve is the author of A Better December, Called to Die (the story of slain missionary Chet Bitterman), and co-author (with Joni Eareckson Tada) of When God Weeps and A Step Further, and serves on the board of directors for the Christian Counseling & Educational Foundation in Philadelphia.
 He and his wife, Verna, who grew up in Elverson, have eight children.

 John Barber, Director of Ministries